Movement disorders, involuntary / tic disorders | Medical Council of Canada

 1. Primary (sporadic and inherited)

-3. Stereotypies (typically with mental retardation or autism)
+3. Stereotypies (typically with intellectual disability or autism spectrum disorder)

 5. Essential tremor